I remember it well, it was the Thanksgiving of 1985. It's still being talked about today.

 “I know!
 You’ll have to get up early with me and help me get that monster in the oven.
 I figure that four o’clock would be about right to get it done by two o’clock.”

-After seasoning the turkey, Jim brought the bird to the oven, placed it on the rack and found it didn’t fit.
-I took the rack out, and we propped it on top of the the vegetables.
+After seasoning the turkey, Jim brought the bird to the oven, placed it on the rack, and found it didn’t fit.
+I took the rack out, and we propped it on top of the vegetables.
 Boy, did it overflow the pan!

 "Dennis shouldn't have fed it so much!
 How are we going to do this?"
 I wailed.

-Jim decided that I put the pan onto the bottom shelf, he then began balancing the turkey haphazardly onto the roasting pan, and closed the door; only to find it wouldn’t close all the way.
+Marvin put the pan onto the bottom shelf, he then began balancing the turkey haphazardly onto the roasting pan and closed the door; only to find it wouldn’t close all the way.
 He shoved the turkey as far back as it could go and tried shutting the door once more.
 Success!
 Relieved, we fell over laughing.

 “If that bird gets done by two o’clock, it will be a miracle!”
 I wiped tears out of my eyes.